 immersion blender (optional)

-soap molds (can be as basic as cardboard boxes)
+soap moulds (can be as basic as cardboard boxes)

-- In a separate non aluminum saucepan (I use a large enameled stock pot) heat your lard over low heat until it has melted completely.
+- In a separate non aluminium saucepan (I use a large enamelled stock pot) heat your lard over low heat until it has melted completely.
 You can read about rendering lard from scratch here.

 - When the lye mixture and the lard mixture are close to the same temperature (usually an hour for the lye but you can use a thermometer 120 degrees F) slowly pour the lye into the lard mixture, being careful to not splash.

 - Stir, stir, stir, until the mixture thickens.
 If you are impatient like me, you can use an immersion blender to speed up the process.
 After 15 minutes the mixture will thicken and congeal.
 When you trace your blender or spoon through the mixture the pattern will stay (this is called trace).
 Keep in mind this can happen in a few minutes as well.
 Just keep stirring until you get trace.